Mira Education

 Capacity and resources are finite.
 That is a universal truth across education and across roles within each district and school.
 How you organize capacity and resources, however, can significantly impact the realization of your shared vision and strategy.

 Consider how your team spent time this year.
 Was collaboration and planning time prioritized in the schedule?
 Was there space for cross-team learning?
 Time is just one of many resources you can leverage in support of your vision.
-Download our tool, Reimaging Your Resources, to facilitate a 90-minute discussion and recalibrate your resources to your shared vision.
+Download our tool, Reimagining Your Resources, to facilitate a 90-minute discussion and recalibrate your resources to your shared vision.

 As you dive into reflection, we invite you to extend that into team learning and discussion.
 Check out our book, Small Shifts, Meaningful Improvement, for additional tools and case studies on how to apply a collective leadership approach to your school improvement planning.